danalittleskier/liri-node-app/README.md

 # LIRI Bot

-LIRI is a command line node app that takes in parameters and gives you back data by connecting to different APIs.
+LIRI is a command line node app that takes in comand line parameters and gives you back data by connecting to different APIs.

 ### Overview